-Note: This information is only about the test to diagnose COVID-19.
-It’s not about tests (such as a COVID-19 antibody test) that show if you had COVID-19 in the past.
+Note: This information is only about the test to diagnose COVID-19 at Alberta Health Services health facilities (like hospitals) or assessment (swab) centres.
+For information about home antigen testing, see rapid testing at home.
+This information is also not about tests such as a COVID-19 antibody test that show if you had COVID-19 in the past.

 A COVID-19 test is a way to find out if you have COVID-19.
-It's a viral test that looks for COVID-19 virus in samples (such as swabs) taken from your nose or throat (breathing passages).
+It's a viral test that looks for COVID-19 virus in samples (such as swabs) taken from breathing passages, like your nose or throat.
 There are different types of viral tests:

-The antigen test and the ID NOW are not as accurate (correct) as PCR.
-People who get an antigen or ID NOW test will need to have 2 swabs collected.
-Antigen and ID NOW test results come back in a few hours.
+ID NOW test results usually come back in a few hours.
 PCR tests may take a few days.
-Faster PCR testing or ID NOW testing is done for people who are very sick and need hospital care.
+Faster PCR testing is done for people who are very sick and need hospital care.

 This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).
 Knowing that you have the virus means that you can take steps to protect others from getting infected.
 This can help limit the spread of the virus.